 - 1. NICE's Clinical Knowledge Summaries2 - 2.
-The British Association for Urological Surgeons6 - 3.
-The British Society for Sexual Medicine18
+The British Association for Urological Surgeons4 - 3.
+The British Society for Sexual Medicine16

-VIAGRA CONNECT is licenced for packs of 2, 4 and 8 tablets.
+VIAGRA CONNECT is licenced for packs of 2, 4 and 8 tablets (not all sizes may be marketed).

 There are a number of contraindications or special warnings which mean that in certain circumstances the product cannot be used by men with ED, see below.